n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.mandrill.md

 # Mandrill

-The Mandrill node allows you to automate work in Mandrill, and integrate Mandrill with other applications. n8n has built-in support for a wide range of Mandrill features, including sending messages.
+The Mandrill node allows you to automate work in Mandrill, and integrate Mandrill with other applications. n8n has built-in support for a wide range of Mandrill features, including sending messages based on templates or HTML.

 On this page, you'll find a list of operations the Mandrill node supports and links to more resources.